ManiaTheManiac/Virdis-Public-Beta/README.md

+This is the first of the characters included in the character pack Unique Freaks!
-This is a real authorized leak, do not try to harrass anyone over this, I feel like I may regret this in the future but whatever Heres some random wip shit
+I feel like I may regret this in the future but whatever, feel free to host this as long as its not edited (without my permission,) please dont steal these sprites and call it your own... thats a jerkhead stinkypoopoo head move.

-Changes to be implimented
+Since this is in open beta this wall of text will be left here and list the planned features.

-Already added features
+**Already added features (may need tweaks)**
 Super theme (Credits To NokNox8413)
 Time Stone Graphic (Credits To Zxohy)

-Planned Features/Tweaks
+**Planned Features/Tweaks**
 Fix super transformation mid areotide

 Areotide is much stronger or weaker than it should be depending on scale